 - Representing a major ISP in connection with the FTC’s investigation into broadband industry privacy practices

-The Best Lawyers in America named Jon as the 2019 “Lawyer of the Year” for Communications Law in Washington, D.C.
-The publication quotes clients who describe him as “incredibly smart” and “an excellent writer and oral advocate, particularly when it comes to taking complex legal, economic, and technical concepts and translating them into plain English.”
-Jon is also listed in Band 1 for Telecom, Broadcast and Satellite in Chambers USA: America’s Leading Lawyers for Business (2017-2022).
-Chambers quoted one client as remarking: “He is one of the best telecom attorneys in the industry.
-He is truly one of the smartest people I have ever met, and brings a fresh and well-reasoned perspective to knotty issues.”
+Every year since Jon returned to private practice in 2016, Chambers USA has listed him in Band 1 for Telecom, Broadcast and Satellite (2017–2023).
+Chambers USA quotes clients as remarking that Jon “truly is the dean of the telecom bar,” is “one of the smartest people I have ever met,” and “brings a fresh and well-reasoned perspective to knotty issues.”
 In January 2020, Law360 named Jon and his Sidley colleagues “Telecommunications Group of the Year,” citing their “high-profile court victories in closely watched telecom cases over the last year.”

 As the FTC’s General Counsel from 2013 to 2016, Jon represented the FTC in court, provided legal counsel on a range of antitrust and consumer protection issues, and oversaw the Commission’s appellate litigation activities.
 Under his leadership, the FTC won a string of high-profile appellate victories.
 These included two cases that Jon argued himself: McWane, Inc. v.
 FTC, 783 F.3d 814 (11th Cir.
 2015) (affirming FTC finding of unlawful exclusive dealing), and POM Wonderful LLC v.
 FTC, 777 F.3d 478 (D.C.
 Cir.
 2015) (affirming FTC finding of deceptive advertising).
 In addition to his responsibilities as General Counsel, Jon also served as Acting Director of the FTC’s Bureau of Competition in several antitrust investigations.